fenago/tableau-server/md/tsm/tsm security - Tableau.md

-Adds a custom CA certificate to [Tableau Server]{.VariablesTabsProductServer}.
+Adds a custom CA certificate to [Tableau
+Server].
 This certificate is optionally used to establish trust for TLS communication between a SMTP server and Tableau Server.